kanchantewary/learn-pyspark/LEARN-RDD.md

 ### types of RDD

 Following are helpful to understand logical plan of rdd (rdd.toDebugString()).
 A logical plan is always generated, irrespective of whether an action is called or not.
+These are basically sub-classes of base RDD class.

 a.
 HadoopRDD - returned by sc.textFile